sassoftware/sas-portal-app/README.md

 If you are not already logged in to your SAS Environment, you should be redirected to a logon prompt and/or your single signon should execute to log you in.

-**NOTE:** While most issues need to be discovered by looking at the issues for the repo, [there is currently one that is glaring that is mentioned here.](https://gitlab.sas.com/sascxr/sas-portal-app/-/issues/1)  When first displaying the page, none of the tab content is being intinitially displayed!
+**NOTE:** While most issues need to be discovered by looking at the issues for the repo, [there is currently one that is glaring that is mentioned here:](https://gitlab.sas.com/sascxr/sas-portal-app/-/issues/1)  When first displaying the page, none of the tab content is being intinitially displayed!
 In the short term until this issue is resolved, please just manually select a tab.

+**NOTE:** Currently only the Collection Portlet has it's contents rendered.
+All other portlet types just create a named, empty placeholder in the layout.

 ## Support